cnerg/ETI.data_manual/MINOS.md

 #### Download all files from data collections

-Simply press ```Submit Query``` and all files “checked” in the workspace will be downloaded.
+Press ```Submit Query``` and all files “checked” in the workspace will be downloaded.
 The default file format downloaded will be the HDF5 datasets.

 #### Download individual HDF5 datasets

 This tab allows the user to individually select HDF5 files from the selected workspace datasets for download.
 A valuable feature here is the ability to add a time-selection visualization.
-Simply select the time filter for the datasets and a histogram will be generated with the frequency of entries at different time bins.
+Select the time filter for the datasets and a histogram will be generated with the frequency of entries at different time bins.
 This may be useful in understanding when data was being collected at maximum capacity.
 Subsets of the data can be selected by dragging an interval